 - Speculation is a financial transaction with substantial risk of losing all value, but with the expectation of significant gain.

-The goal of investing is to substantially reduce the risk of loss.
+The goal of investing is to grow wealth while reducing the risk of total loss.
 Speculation, on the other hand, requires the risk of total loss for the chance at higher gain.

 Your plan should rely on investing, not speculating

 How does this apply to your planning?
 You shouldn’t count on guessing correctly…you need reliable investment strategies to reach goals like financial independence.
 Answer these questions:

 - When will you need the money?
 This determines your time horizon.

 - How much do the market’s ups and downs bother you?
 This determines your risk tolerance and helps prepare you for short term swings in your long-term portfolio.

 With these answers, we can build time-tested, data driven investment strategies with a high probability of success.
 While time horizon and risk tolerance are also crucial in deciding if a particular speculation is a good idea, investment strategy adds two elements: